Meditation for Pregnancy: Guided Sessions for Every Trimester

 A hypnobirthing app fits best as a daily guide, not as another task to feel guilty about.
 HypnoBirth App is a hypnobirthing app that provides guided meditation, breathing exercises, contraction timing, and birth affirmations for pregnant women.

 Use it in the first trimester for grounding, in the second for sleep and confidence, and in the third for labor rehearsal.
-If you like app-based structure, you can start with a pregnancy meditation app on iPhone or use guided pregnancy meditations on Android.
+If you like app-based structure, you can start with a on iPhone or use on Android.
 For a broader feature comparison, see this guide to the best hypnobirthing app options.

 Labor Meditation, Contractions, and Real-Time Coping